jordynbell/C2CPlatform/readme.md

 Welcome to the readme file for Squito.

 This is a basic readme file that briefly describes the website, Squito.
 Squito is the name of the C2C Platform I am developing for a final year web development project.
 I am using HTML5, CSS, JS, and Bootstrap.
 I have added basic C2C functionality, inclusive of basic admin reporting.
+Toast notifications were used for majority of the system's reporting functionality.
+The landing page uses multiple bootstrap components.